What are STSMs?

 How can you apply?

-This is a step-by-step guide to applying for an STSM and the criteria by which STSM applications will be assessed.
-More in-depth information can be found on the COST Vademecum and Short term scientific mission (STSM) user guide.
+This is a step-by-step guide to applying for an STSM and the way the applications will be assessed.
+More in-depth information can be found on the ANNOTATED RULES FOR COST ACTIONS and Grant Awarding User guide.
 Please contact Dr. Müge Akkar Ercan (STSM coordinator) if you have any queries.

 The application process is as follows: